top of page

 • Pick up and pay for your permit.
 When your permit is ready for payment, an email will be sent with the cost and instructions on paying if you are in a township.
 If you are building in a City or Village, the City or Village will contact you for payment and pick up.
 Note: Starting the project prior to having the permit in-hand may result in double permit fees/daily fines.

 • Begin inspection process.
-(The first inspection will be BEFORE the holes are backfilled.)
 To find out more about the inspection process, click here.

 Kids Pool Tubes